aeternity/protocol/generalized_accounts/generalized_accounts.md

 transaction MUST only be considered valid, if
 	1. a signature is attached, that has been produced by the private key that belongs to the account id
-	2. the `nonce` included in the transaction is bigger than the nonce stored in the account.
+	2. the `nonce` included in the transaction is the successor of the nonce stored in the account.

 ## Transactions